panda-re/panda/panda/plugins/snake_hook/README.md

 # snake_hook

-A plugin for running pypanda scripts in a plugin-style architecture.
-Unlike traditional pypanda usage, this allows PANDA to drive python, rather than python driving PANDA.
+A compiled plugin for running [PyPlugins](../../..//docs/pyplugins.md) Unlike traditional pypanda usage, this allows PANDA to drive python, rather than python driving PANDA.
 This allows for a higher level of uncoordinated composability than is possible from using pypanda itself.

 ### Example Usage